ywCN/book-display-site/README.md

 ## `mapStateToProps` function
 - `mapStateToProps(state)`
 - The purpose of this function is to take our application state as an argument and whatever gets returned from here will show up as props inside the `container`.
+- returns an object and whatever object is returned will be available to this component as props.

 ## `connect` function
 - `connect` takes a function and a component and produces a container